 - Complete formal education in an approved English language school which offers a program of study equivalent to TOEFL such as Inlingua Vancouver

 - 2 Years of full time study at a secondary or college level in a country where English is an official language or language of common usage

 International English Language Testing System (IELTS)

-The minimum requirement is an overall band score of 6.0 (academic module) and no more than two years before the start of the program.
+The minimum requirement is an overall band score of 6.0 (academic module) no more than 2 years before the start of the program.

 Canadian Test of English for Scholars and Trainees (Can Test)

-- Proof of English language proficiency must be provided prior to an offer of admission into the program.
+- Proof of English language proficiency must be provided to the College prior to an offer of admission into the program.

-- The College prefers that documentation come directly from the testing agency/school however will also accept documents if these are the originals and not photocopies via:
+- The College prefers that documentation come directly from the testing agency/school however will also accept documents if they are the originals and not photocopies via:

 - In person at WCCMT, New Westminster